 School administrator pay varies based on title and district salary schedules.
 Other factors like location, highest level of education, and work experience also play a role in calculating salary.

-Elementary, middle school, and high school principals earn about $96,000.
-Vice principals and assistant principals earn anywhere from $75,000 to close to $90,000; vice principals in high schools earn the most.
+Elementary, middle school, and high school principals earn about $98,000.
+Vice principals and assistant principals earn closer to $90,000, with pay increasing at the upper grade levels.
 School superintendent salaries range from $95,000 all the way up to $260,000, according to the American Association of School Administrators' Superintendent Salary and Benefits Study.